Kandacekay/Predictive-Racial-Profiling/README.md

 ## Racial Profiling Analysis
 ##### Overview
-This repository contains the code and findings for a data analysis project on racial profiling using data from the City of Austin's Open Data Portal.
+This repository contains the code and findings for a data analysis project on racial profiling using data from the City of Austin's Open Data Portal (https://data.austintexas.gov/browse?q=racial%20profiling&sortBy=relevance).
 The analysis focuses on arrest data, exploring patterns based on race and location.
 The project utilizes various technologies, including Python, scikit-learn, Tableau, Jupyter Lab, PySpark, MongoDB, SparkSQL, AWS S3 buckets, and JSON.

 ##### Contributors
 - Kandace Johnson